 Be sure to check out our Full List of Fringe Reviews Picaza (A) Dark and brooding, Picaza is a new creation by The Inamorata Dance Collective, bringing together contemporary and flamenco dance.
 Their performance was stunning with one dance that is imprinted in my mind.
-Using a long white piece of translucent fabric, the entire […]
+Using a long white piece of translucent fabric, the […]

 Be sure to check out our Full List of Fringe Reviews WILD/WALLED (A-) This dance piece created by Tracey Norman, Alison Daley, and the Half Second Echo company is a pure delight.
 The show explores the walls we throw up both in society and in our relationships, and the resulting conflicts, emotions, and expressions.
 The […]

 Be sure to check out our Full List of Fringe Reviews Lysistrata (A-) I’m not much for crowds, so when Fringe starts I’m always a little anxious about all the bustle.
 But Lysistrata is exactly the right thing to seduce you into the spirit of the festival.
-The site – Painted Lady at Dundas and […]
+The site – Painted Lady at Dundas […]

 This dance-opera conceived and designed by co-directors Michael Greyeyes and Yvette Nolan and librettist Spy Denommé-Welch investigates the emotional history and contemporary cultural significance of Canada’s residential school system.
 The production itself is multi-faceted, combining orchestral music, a choir, opera, and modern dance.
 The story divides into three movements: in the first, the dancers enter […]